Keyboard shortcuts

 Examples

-intelli-shell export my_commands.json
+intelli-shell export my_commands.bak

-• Export to a private GitHub Gist:
+Export to a Private GitHub Gist

 # GIST_TOKEN is set in the environment